 She has a point.

 The caveat, though, is two-fold.
 Are there really teenage kids willing to work for minimum wage these days?
-Fast food places that I've seen advertising for help are starting their inexperience workers out at above minimum wage.
+Fast food places that I've seen advertising for help are starting their inexperienced workers out at above minimum wage.
 And, does a teenage kid really do as good a job as an adult who lives on the premises, uses the facilities, and interacts with the other guests who use them?

-If you want that campground job with site and hourly pay, it's your responsibility as a job hunter to answer her question.
-Why should she pay you more?
+If you want that campground job with site and hourly pay, it's your responsibility as a job hunter to answer her question: Why should she pay you more?

 Your initial interview and/or cover letter should let her know immediately how your advanced education or experience can work for her.
 You need to let her know what benefits she'll get from hiring you that she wouldn't get from the other guy -- whether a teenage kid or another RVer.

 The reality of it may simply be that you are competing with high school age kids.
 They're available for summer jobs.
 They're likely to be available for weekends and holidays.
-A job where they can come in and clean campground bathrooms for an hour or two in the evening may fit perfectly into their schedules.
+A campground job where they can come in and clean bathrooms for an hour or two in the evening may fit perfectly into their schedules.
 They'll work for minimum wage, without the added perks of an RV site and utilities.
 If they don't already have the skills for the job, they can learn them.

 Campground owners may prefer more mature workers.
 But, if the job doesn't require your wisdom and experience, they may not be willing to pay for it.
+Supply and demand influence campground pay rates.
+For the campground owner quoted in this article, the supply of high school kids looking for part-time jobs is adequate to keep her from offering more than minimum wage to RV workers.